Programmatic SEO for WordPress teams that need a governed commercial rollout

-Adapt the same typed brief, linking model, and proof controls to a WordPress publishing workflow.
+Adapt the same buyer-intent page system, linking model, and proof controls to a WordPress workflow your team already uses.

-operators publishing service or location pages in WordPress
+Teams already publishing service or location pages in WordPress and needing a cleaner commercial rollout.

 01